Stethoscope resting on a medical chart

 2023 Early Detection Survey

-The Prevent Cancer Foundation’s annual Early Detection Survey asks American adults ages 21 and older about their knowledge and behaviors around routine cancer screening.1 The most recent survey, conducted in January 2023, shows that 65% of survey respondents are not up to date on at least one of their routine cancer screenings.2
+The Prevent Cancer Foundation’s annual Early Detection Survey asks U.S. adults ages 21 and older about their knowledge and behaviors around routine cancer screening.1 Conducted in January 2023, this survey shows that 65% of survey respondents are not up to date on at least one of their routine cancer screenings.2

 Here’s the good news: When people learn about the importance of early detection, it has a significant impact on motivating them to get screened.3 After reading information regarding cancer screening and which cancer screenings they need, 72% of people said they were more likely to schedule their next routine cancer screening.